ML-7641-Fall-2022/RoboChef/README.md

 # RoboChef

 ## Background
 Machine Learning systems today aid decision making across the entire spectrum of life.
 One such decision, that each human has to make daily is his/her "meal choice".
-The said decision depends on a multitude of factors like nutritional requirements, eating preferences and mood etc. Thus, meal choice presents a lot of variability not only in between two different indviduals but also for the same indvidual.
+The said decision depends on a multitude of factors like nutritional requirements, eating preferences and mood etc.

 In this project we thus aim to build a ML system, that aids multiple aspects of Meal Choice decision.